machadolab/vendotron-app/README.md

 # Vendotron Web Application

 This repo contains the web interface for Vendotron: The Internet Vending Machine.
-It is a sinatra app written in ruby to provide the front-end that consumers interface with in order to make purchases from a Vendotron.
+It is a ruby on rails app that provides the front-end that consumers interface with in order to make purchases from a Vendotron.

 Details about the Vendotron project can be found at: